 The Group has tax losses of Rs.
 132.33 (March 31, 2019: Rs.
 105.42) that are available for offsetting against future taxable profits of the companies in which the losses arose.
 Majority of these losses will expire over a period by end of March 31, 2028.
-Deferred tax assets have not been recognised in respect of these losses as they may not be used to offset taxable profits elsewhere in the Group, they have arisen in subsidiaries that have been loss-making for some time, and also does not meet the requirements of recognision of deferred tax assets, the profit would increase by Rs.
+Deferred tax assets have not been recognised in respect of these losses as they may not be used to offset taxable profits elsewhere in the Group, they have arisen in subsidiaries that have been loss-making for some time, and also does not meet the requirements of recognition of deferred tax assets on unabsorbed losses as per Ind AS 12 on Income taxes.
+If the Group were able to recognise all unrecognised deferred tax assets, the profit would increase by Rs.
 33.25 (March 31, 2019: Rs.
 26.69).